Knightshrestha/zod-pocketbase/doc/src/content/docs/start-here/why.md

 import PocketBase from "pocketbase";
 import { z } from "zod";
 import { select } from "zod-pocketbase";
-+ import { expandFrom, fieldsFrom, optionsFrom } from "zod-pocketbase";
++ import { expandFrom, fieldsFrom, listOptionsFrom } from "zod-pocketbase";
 import { AuthorRecord, PostRecord } from "./schemas";

 const pocketbase = new PocketBase("https://my-pocketbase.com");